DFKI-NI/gazebo_logical_camera_plugin_ros/README.md

 # gazebo_logical_camera_plugin_ros

 This gazebo plugin can be used to simulate object detection in simulation.
 When the plugin is attached to a logical camera sensor, objects that appear within the camera's frustum will have their pose and bounding box information published as ObjectList ROS messages.
+This plugin is based on previous work available [here](https://github.com/schizzz8/lucrezio_logical_camera).

 <br>